arnoldkunihira/beauty_tags/README.md

 $ http://localhost:5000/api/

 ```
-- Using [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/download) API testing tools (These should be installed locally on your computer)
+- Using [Postman](https://www.postman.com/downloads/) or [Insomnia](https://insomnia.rest/download) API testing tools (These should be installed locally on your computer)\
+ and one must have experience using these tools mentioned above.

 ## License